 After an “uncomfortably long” silence, Mellencamp’s grandmother concluded her prayer with “Me and Buddy are ready to come home !”
 Unable to stop himself, he screamed “Grandma, what the f*ck ?
 Buddy’s not ready to come home.
 Buddy’s got a lot more singing he intends to do.”

 Coming full circle to end the story, he shared, “When she was 99, she said ‘Buddy, I love you, but you’re going to find out life is short even in your longest days.”

-At the cusp of beginning his sixth decade as an entertainer, little question should remain that the native Indianian belongs on a short list with Messrs Springsteen, Dylan, Petty and Seger as one of the most prolific poets to be produced on these soils.
+Now well into his sixth decade as an entertainer, little question should remain that the native Indianian belongs on a short list with Messrs Springsteen, Dylan, Petty and Seger as one of the most prolific poets to be produced on these soils.

 The John Mellencamp’s Live and In Person tour returns to the Golden Gate for a final concert tonight before before continuing in Fresno on Sunday and Sacramento on Tuesday.